K0mp0t/gnn-tam/README.md

 ## Training and inference examples

-[FDDBenchmark](https://github.com/AIRI-Institute/fddbenchmark) was used in experiments.
+[FDDBenchmark](https://github.com/AIRI-Institute/fddbenchmark) was used in our experiments.

 Training step: